In this land of myth and magic, where Gods ruled and heroes battled, Classical Greece stirs the imagination like no other.

 Crossing the Gulf of Corinth today, we travel by coach to the ancient site of Olympia, birthplace of the modern Olympic Games.
 We’ll have time to explore the site with our local guide.
 We stay in Olympia for 1 night’s accommodation.

-From Gythio, we explore Mistra today, taking in the Kastro and monastery.
+We texplore Mistra today, taking in the Kastro and monastery.
 The Castle Town of Mystras was very strong in Byzantine times and was once the second most important town after Constantinople.

 We now head northward to Nauplia where we spend 2 nights, visiting the impressive theatre at Argos and the archaeological site at Tiryns en route.
 This afternoon, once checked in at our hotel, there should be time for a walk around the peninsula and the beach.